sujoyrc/hindustani_raga_dataset_processing/README.md

 ### Part 1: From Raw Audio to Source Separated Audio

-For Durham singers (AG, CC, SCh) we used **Spleetersource separation** (4 stem model) ([https://research.deezer.com/projects/spleeter.html)](https://research.deezer.com/projects/spleeter.html)
+For Durham singers (AG, CC, SCh) we used **Spleeter Source separation** (4 stem model) ([https://research.deezer.com/projects/spleeter.html)](https://research.deezer.com/projects/spleeter.html)

-For Pune singers (AK, AP, MG, MP, NM, RV, SM, SS) we used **Audacity Noise Removal** (called ANRhereupon) – the parameters are mentioned in the following explanation
+For Pune singers (AK, AP, MG, MP, NM, RV, SM, SS) we used **Audacity Noise Removal** (called ANR hereupon) – the parameters are mentioned in the following explanation

 This choice was made based on some trial and error.
-We had three choices to do the source separation:
+We had three choices for the source separation:

 1) Using Spleeter Only
 1) Using ANR only